moliver28/research-handbook/content/handbook/engineering/development/dev/plan/product-planning.md

 frontend) to indicate that the backend component is complete.
 Backend engineers should add this label when the backend work is functionally complete, merged and verified but frontend, or other work is ongoing.

+### Definition of Done

+During the planning and breakdown process we usually need to make issues and tasks that outline the technical work required.

+A Definition of Ready is an agreed set of guidelines for ensuring an issue or task is ready to be picked up and worked on.
+It's job is to provide a reference that we can use when deciding whether we can add the 'ready for development' workflow label and expect somebody to be able to complete the work.

+To determine whether an issue or task is suitable to be deemed 'ready for development', consider the following Definition of Ready.

+1. The work is described in sufficient detail.
+A reader without previous context or assumed knowledge is able to understand what work is to be undertaken.
+What we're doing and why we're doing it is described.
+2. Other work that blocks or is blocked by the work is linked with the correct relationship.
+3. Relevant resources such as designs, documents, and external links are attached.
+4. Cross-functional dependencies are described; such as needing to ask for Technical Writing assistance.
+5. Documentation that needs to be updated or added is linked.
+6. A weight has been added and confirmed with at least one other engineer (preferably a domain expert).

+#### Why?

+During the planning/breakdown process, it's important that we keep in mind a couple of things:
+1. The author of the issue/task may not be the person to work on it
+2. We may not work on the issue/task right away

+Our Definition of Ready should help ensure that our work is defined well enough that the two points above are not problems.

+Due to our async nature and distributed team, treating a Definition of Ready as a hard quality gate could have a negative effect on productivity.
+Because of this, the Definition of Ready should be used as a guide rather than as rules and we shouldn't prevent work from being picked up if an issue/task doesn't adhere to the Definition of Ready perfectly.

+Issues and Tasks are mutable — we can always go back and change plans, add missing context, catalogue decisions made during development, etc.

 #### Health Status

 To help with visibility of whether or not an issue can be delivered in a milestone, the team uses health status to communicate quickly.